mportesdev/handpick/README.rst

 When traversing a mapping, only its values are inspected by default.
 To inspect both keys and values of mappings, pass ``dict_keys=True``.

-By default, strings are not treated as collections of other objects and therefore not iterated by the recursive algorithm.
-This can be changed by passing ``strings=True``.
-Empty strings and strings of length 1 are never iterated.

 By default, bytes-like sequences (bytes and bytearrays) are not treated as collections of other objects and therefore not iterated by the recursive algorithm.
 This can be changed by passing ``bytes_like=True``.

+Strings are not treated as collections of other objects and therefore not iterated by the recursive algorithm.

 Predicate
 ---------